wazuh/wazuh-documentation/source/installation-guide/index.rst

 Setting up Wazuh involves the installation of two server subsystems - the Wazuh server and Elastic Stack - along with the Wazuh agents:

 - **Wazuh server:** collects and analyze data from deployed agents.
-Consists of: Wazuh manager, WAZUH API and filebeat.
+Consists of: Wazuh manager, Wazuh API and Filebeat.

 + **Elastic Stack**: ingests and indexes data from the Wazuh server.
 Consists of: Elasticsearch, Kibana and the Wazuh App.
 Logstash is optional.